Miladiir/ioc-check-ts/README.md

 ### License & Support

-This package is licensed under the Unlicense.
+This package is licensed under the MIT license.
 Please consider supporting me and my projects by becoming [a sponsor](https://github.com/sponsors/Miladiir).

 ## Motivation